Back to questions

 prime_eligible | 555.20 | 900 | 5400 |

-The remaining warehouse space to stock non-prime items is 500,000 sq ft - 499,680 sq ft = 320 sq ft.
+To calculate the remaining warehouse space available for non-prime items, we subtract the total area occupied by prime items from the warehouse's total area: 500,000 sq ft - 499,680 sq ft = 320 sq ft.

-(2) Calculate the maximum number of non-prime items
+(2) Calculate the Maximum Number of Non-Prime Items:

 Here is the final query to accomplish this: